 This is an introductory level course in algebra.
-Topics include properties of real numbers, performing operations with polynomials, graphing equations and inequalities, radicals and exponents, and solving systems of equations and quadratic equations.
+Topics include properties of real performing operations numbers. with polynomials, graphing equations inequalities, radicals and exponents, and solving systems of equations and quadratic equations.
 Students acquire familiarity with algebraic techniques and are able to solve equations in a documented, logically sequential manner.
-(Placement is determined by a diagnostic mathematics assessment.)
-This course satisfies requirement for general education mathematics course.
+(Placement determined by a diagnostic mathematics assessment.)
+This course satisfies the requirement for a general education mathematics course.
 Prerequisite: MATH 106